RidTheWann/MarketBoost/README.md

 # Modern Business Landing Page with CMS

 A production-ready, modern business landing page template with integrated CMS functionality.
 Perfect for agencies, startups, and businesses looking for a professional web presence.
-Built with React 18, TypeScript, and Express.js, this template offers enterprise-grade features and security.

-## Why Choose This Template?

-- 🚀 **Production Ready**: Pre-configured for optimal performance
-- 🔒 **Enterprise Security**: Built-in rate limiting, SQL injection prevention, XSS protection
-- 📱 **Responsive Design**: Looks great on all devices
-- 🎨 **Customizable**: Easy to brand and modify
-- 🔍 **SEO Optimized**: Built-in SEO best practices
-- 📊 **Analytics Ready**: Easy integration with popular analytics tools
-- 💾 **Database Included**: PostgreSQL setup with connection pooling
-- 📝 **Full Documentation**: Comprehensive guides and examples

 ## 🌟 Key Features